 Choosing a rug isn't just about color, pattern, and size - it's also about the pile!
-Rugs come in all different piles, from very low to very high, and you should always consider which one is right for your space before making a purchase.
-Since there are so many different facets of selecting a rug, it can be an overwhelming task.
+Rugs come in all different piles, from very low pile to very high pile, and you should always consider which one is right for your space before making a purchase.
+Since there are so many different facets of rug selection, it can be an overwhelming task.
 We've decided to make it a little easier for you by putting together our guide on rug piles!

 First of all, we'll get one thing straight: what exactly is a rug pile?
 This term refers to the fabric loops in carpeting.
 Low pile carpet has shorter and tighter loops, while high pile carpet has taller and looser loops.

 Typically, we use low pile rugs in a space like a kitchen or mudroom (ie: indoor/outdoor rugs with a flat weave).
 However, we don't limit our use of low-pile rugs to only these areas - sometimes a bedroom or lounge area just calls for this type of rug!

 Low pile rugs are great because they are easy to vacuum and clean, they prevent allergens from getting stuck within the fibers, and they help create a smooth surface, which is perfect for high-traffic areas.

 Keep in mind that a low-pile rug won't provide the same comfortable and warm feeling as something more plush.

 Medium/high pile rugs are anything taller than 1/4".

 We like to use medium-to-high pile rugs in living rooms and bedrooms, where we want things to feel more cozy.
 Higher pile rugs work better on carpet than low pile rugs.